Ichoran/teensy-stimulus/README.md

 When a stimulus protocol has finished, the LED will flash briefly once every three seconds.

-## Loading the Ticklish program onto a Teensy 3.1 or later board
+## Loading the Ticklish program onto a Teensy 3.2 or later board

 If you use the Arduino IDE with the standard loader, you should be able to simply run the IDE, compile with control-R, and press the button on the Teensy to load the program.
+If the board is running at a rate other than 72 MHz, you will need to redefine the `MHZ` and `HTZ` defines.

 ## Implementation Details